MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-luis.md

 ### Review the utterances that LUIS app receives

 LUIS apps provide a feature for improving your app performance, by reviewing messages that users sent to it.
-See [suggested utterances](/azure/cognitive-services/LUIS/label-suggested-utterances) for a step-by-step walkthrough.
+See [suggested utterances](/azure/cognitive-services/LUIS/label-suggested-utterances) for a step-by-step walk through.

 ## Integrate multiple LUIS apps and QnA services with Orchestrator